n1ghtx0w1/n1ghtx0w1.github.io/_posts/2023-03-07-authandauth.md

 ### Summary

-In summary, authentication is the process of verifying a user's identity, while authorization is the process of granting or denying access to resources based on that identity.
+Authentication is the process of verifying a user's identity, while authorization is the process of granting or denying access to resources based on that identity.
 Both are critical components of a comprehensive cybersecurity strategy, and understanding the differences between them is essential for protecting sensitive information and resources.

 ---